guilhemmarchand/telegraf-os/docs/telegraf.rst

 Example::

-    [monitor::/tmp/metrics.out]
+    [monitor:///tmp/metrics.out]
     disabled = false
     index = telegraf
     sourcetype = file:telegraf:graphite

 Apply this simple input.conf, if you deploy thought the Splunk deployment server ensure splunkd is configured to restart in your serverclass configuration.

-Et voila, Splunk ingests the metrics continously and metrics are forwarded to the indexing layer using your Splunk infrastructure, be on-premise, private or Splunk Cloud.
+Et voila, Splunk ingests the metrics continuously and metrics are forwarded to the indexing layer using your Splunk infrastructure, be on-premise, private or Splunk Cloud.

 KAFKA Ingestion